pescetti-studio/Flip01-CPU/README.md

 ![circuit](https://github.com/user-attachments/assets/ae60af9d-e89c-4f0f-9f27-20bd5aaf34da)

 > [!NOTE]
 > Both the assembler and the entire Flip01 project are still under development and will receive numerous updates and expansions in the coming months.
+Follow us on _[Patreon](https://www.patreon.com/PescettiStudio/posts)_ (it’s free, of course) to stay updated

 ### Overview